 You could be a daily commuter, a Dirt addict who enjoys the trails or occasional rider who just rides for fun!
 Depending on the riding style you prefer, you will have to choose the right bicycle tire by taking the rim size and the bike type into consideration.
 This blog will help you understand the cycling tire’s better so that you can choose an appropriate shoe for your bike.

-Bicycle tires come different sizes base on its utility and design.
+Bicycle tires come in different sizes based on their utility and design.
 So it is important to understand the size to make the right choice.
 The easiest way to check your current tire size is by looking at its tire sidewall.
 Let’s understand the tire size further.

 Road tire size: On the road bike side wall you will find the paring of the numbers like 700×23.
 The first number is the outer diameter of the tire in millimeter and the second number is the width of the tire in millimeter.

-Tire with 700mm diameter are the most common tires found on the road bike but what varies is the width.
+A tire with 700mm diameter is the most common tires found on the road bike but what varies is the width.
 Performance bike carries 18 to 23mm width tire, and the touring bikes carry 25 to 28 mm wider tire.

-Hybrid tire size: On hybrid bikes, you would see paring of the numbers like 700×32, 700×38.
-Hybrids bike have the tire which is in the middle range when compared to MTBs and Road bike.
+Hybrid tire size: On hybrid bikes, you would see the paring of the numbers like 700×32, 700×38.
+Hybrids bike has a tire that is in the middle range when compared to MTBs and Road bikes.

-Tire tread pattern decides how the tire would grip.
+The tire tread pattern decides how the tire would grip.
 More tread means more grip and there would be more rolling resistance as well.
-You would need to find the right balance between the both.
+You would need to find the right balance between both.

 Slick bike tires: Are designed for the road, commuting and touring.
 They barely have any thread pattern.
 Slick tires are designed to be ridden on the smooth surface like Asphalt etc.